 - November: Attention

 - December: Awe

 - March: Wisdom

 - April: Liberation

 - May: Threshholds

 Book Wish List – please consider donating one of these special books to the UUCUV library.

-Please email Sparrow with any questions, comments, or thoughts!
+Please email the Religious Educator with any questions, comments, or thoughts!